theonlytechnohead/adar/SPEC.md

 Pairing is accepted by responding with `sure`

 Encryption keys are established and stored for the duration of a connection session, using Diffie-Hellman key exchange
+Keys follow the RFC3526 MODP group 14, with 1024-bit length
 Key exchange is initiated by sending `key?` prefixed to a base64 encoding of the public key of the sender
 The recipient shall respond with `key!` prefixed to their  public key (also in base64 encoding)
 Both parties can now generate a shared key